erasmus-without-paper/ewp-specs-api-courses/README.md

 ### LO identifiers: `los_id` and `loi_id`

-**Please read it carefully.
-Hasty decisions might cost you in the future!**

 There are major differences in a way learning opportunities are modeled in various computer systems: